how to get to 15% body fat

 maintain a moderate calorie deficit

 Maintaining a moderate calorie deficit over time is required to lose body fat and improve body composition.
-We do not have to do anything too extreme to achieve 15% body fat, 300-500 calories below maintenance is the sweet spot for most people.
+We do not need to do anything too extreme to achieve 15% body fat, 300-500 calories below maintenance is the sweet spot for most people.
 You can use this simple TDEE calculator to estimate your calories.
-To work out your macros you can check out our fat loss guide.
+To work out your macros you can check out our free fat loss guide.

 Hit your protein target Consistently

 Hitting your protein target for the day will help you achieve 15% body fat more easily.
 Consuming adequate amounts of protein will help you maintain muscle in a calorie deficit or even build muscle in certain situations.
-Protein is also important for satiety especially important when restricting calories in a fat loss phase.
+Protein is also important for satiety which is especially important when restricting calories in a fat loss phase.
 For simplicity, we recommend 2.2g per kg (1g per Ib) of goal body weight.

 experiment with intermittent fasting

 You do not need to use intermittent fasting to achieve 15% body fat, it is no more effective than using a more traditional eating schedule.
-However, some people do find they can remain in a calorie deficit more easily by implementing intermittent fasting, and many people find the eating schedule to be a good fit for their lifestyle.
+Some people find they can remain in a calorie deficit more easily by implementing intermittent fasting, and many people find the eating schedule to be a good fit for their lifestyle.
+With that said intermittent fasting is not a good fit for all individuals and we do not recommend it in certain situations, it can even be detrimental.
+To lean more about the pros and cons of time-restricted eating you can read our intermittent fasting article.

 strength training to get to 15% body fat

-Without strength training, we are likely to lose muscle as well as body fat when we are in a calorie deficit which is a situation we do not want to find ourselves in.
+Along with nutrition, strength training should be a priority when in a fat loss phase.
+Productive strength training will allow us to maintain or build muscle as we lose body fat in a calorie deficit.
+Without strength training, we will lose muscle as well as body fat when in a calorie deficit which is a situation we do not want to find ourselves in.
 We must maintain as much muscle as possible otherwise we will simply end up as a smaller version of our previous selves.

 How To Get To 15% Body Fat